Buttons

 Alignment

 The alignment of the navigation buttons in their container should follow a right-justified pattern.
-The navigation component and its alignment change for the MD and SM view-ports.
+The navigation component and its alignment change for the SM and Default view-ports.

 Do place the navigation buttons at the right of the navigation bar.